PoisotLab/ms_metaweb_perspectives/README.md

 low-rank space, meaning that the representation of the original graph is difficult to transfer to the new problem.
 In addition, other problems can arise due to non-overlapping trait distributions in the known and unknown species.
-Alternatively a metaweb is too large (taxonomically), then the resulting embeddings would need to represent interactions between taxonomic groups that are not present in the new location.
+Alternatively the initial metaweb is too large (taxonomically), then the resulting embeddings would need to represent interactions between taxonomic groups that are not present in the new location.
 This would lead to a much higher variance in the starting dataset, and to under-dispersal in the target dataset, resulting in the potential under or over estimation of the strength of new predicted interactions.
 The lack of well documented metawebs is currently preventing the development of more concrete guidelines.
 The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species (*e.g.* a system that has undergone recent radiation and might not have an analogous system with which to draw knowledge from), and as with every predictive algorithm, there is room for the application of our best ecological judgement.
 Because this problem relates to dispersal of species in the geographic or phylogenetic space, it can certainly be approached through assessing the performance of embedding transfer in simulated starting/target species pools.

 The second series of problems relate to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.